 §25.211.
 Interconnection of Distributed Energy Resources (DERs) with a Nameplate Capacity of 250kW or Less for Parallel Operation.

 (a) Application.
-Unless the context indicates otherwise, this section and §25.212 of this title (relating to Technical Requirements for Interconnection and Parallel Operation of On-Site Distributed Generation) apply to an electric utility for all purposes except to the extent preempted by federal law.
-The only part of this section that applies to electric cooperatives is subsection (o) of this section.
+Unless the context indicates otherwise, this section applies to an electric utility and a customer that owns or operates a distributed energy resource (DER) that has a nameplate capacity of 250 kilowatts (kW) or less and is interconnected or seeking interconnection, except to the extent preempted by federal law.

-(b) Purpose.
-The purpose of this section includes stating the terms and conditions that govern the interconnection and parallel operation of both on-site distributed generation in order to implement Public Utility Regulatory Act (PURA) §39.101(b)(3) and a natural gas distributed generation facility in order to implement PURA §35.036.
-Sales of power by on-site distributed generation and natural gas distributed generation in the intrastate wholesale market are subject to §§25.191-25.203 of this title (relating to Open-Access Comparable Transmission Service for Electrical Utilities in the Electric Reliability Council of Texas).
+(1) This section establishes the terms and conditions that govern the interconnection and parallel operation of DERs to implement Public Utility Regulatory Act (PURA) §39.101(b)(3) and a natural gas distributed generation facility to implement PURA §35.036.

+(2) Sales of power by on-site DER and distributed natural gas generation facility in the intrastate wholesale market are subject to Subchapter I, §§25.191-25.203 of this chapter (relating to Open-Access Comparable Transmission Service for Electrical Utilities in the Electric Reliability Council of Texas).

+(3) The only part of this section that applies to an electric cooperative is subsection (n) of this section, as applicable.

-(c) Definitions.
-The following words and terms when used in this section and §25.212 of this title shall have the following meanings, unless the context indicates otherwise:
+(b) Definitions.
+The following words and terms when used in this section have the following meanings, unless the context indicates otherwise:

-(1) Application for interconnection and parallel operation or application -- The form of application prescribed in subsection (q) of this section.
+(1) Certified equipment – A specific generating and protective equipment system or systems that has been certified by a National Recognized Testing Lab (NRTL) as complying with applicable sections of UL-1741 and IEEE-1547 standards, as determined by the DSP and relating to safety and reliability when paralleling with the grid at the time of interconnection.